Conchita Carpio-Morales: Office of the Ombudsman

-The action papers submitted to Carpio Morales are closely scrutinized.
+The action papers submitted to Carpio-Morales were closely scrutinized.
 To her, it is not just a matter of deciding if the paper is Approved or Disapproved, but is also about looking at the substance of the case.
-She also demands that the action papers be understandable to laypersons.
+She also demanded that the action papers be understandable to laypersons.

-Carpio Morales admits that being the Ombudsman is the most challenging job that she has ever held.
+Carpio-Morales admits that being the Ombudsman is the most challenging job that she has ever held.
 If in the Supreme Court, there was the assurance of greater quality control because of the presence of the other Justices, As Ombudsman, she decides alone.
 When making her decisions, she does not believe in compromising the fight against derelict officials.
 To quote, “But yung sabihin i-kompromise mo na lang ito kasi ganito ganoon, no way.
 No. Walang mawawala sa akin.”
 (Translation: To be told to just compromise because of this or that, no way.
 No. I will not lose anything.)
-With regard to her agency, Carpio Morales says, "We do not take orders from anyone.
+With regard to her agency, Morales says, "We do not take orders from anyone.
 We are independent.
 Period."

-Three months before stepping down, Morales called on the people during a conference with the Integrated Bar of the Philippines (IBP) to "don't be silent amid abuse", referring to president Rodrigo Duterte's Philippine Drug War, abuse reports due to martial rule in Mindanao, and other government crackdowns.
+Three months before stepping down, Carpio-Morales called on the people during a conference with the Integrated Bar of the Philippines (IBP) to "don't be silent amid abuse", referring to president Rodrigo Duterte's Philippine Drug War, abuse reports due to martial rule in Mindanao, and other government crackdowns.
 In June, Morales said in an interview that "the lesson to learn is to never think that you are infallible", adding, amidst criticism from president Duterte, that "I don't quantify success.
 Success to me is the respect you elicit from people.
 If people like what you did, that to me is success."
-Carpio Morales stepped down as Ombudsman on July 26, 2018, after a completion of a seven-year term and was succeeded by Duterte-appointed Samuel Martires.
+Morales stepped down as Ombudsman on July 26, 2018, after a completion of a seven-year term and was succeeded by Duterte-appointed Samuel Martires.